frostime/sy-titled-link/README_en_US.md

 ## Get Link Title

-Right-clicking on a link allows you to access the corresponding webpage and retrieve its title.
+1. Right-clicking on a link allows you to access the corresponding webpage and retrieve its title.
 Replace the anchor text of the link with the title of the webpage.
+2. Clicking on a block icon, replace all the anchors' text.